-INSTRUCTOR'S STANDARDS FOR COURSE PARTICIPATION
+INSTRUCTOR'S STANDARDS FOR CLASS PARTICIPATION

-Students are expected to participate in at least 8 online classes and to engage actively in their own learning.
-Active learning means taking responsibility for your own learning, as well as helping others to learn more about course material.
-Active learning in this course can include, but is not limited to: contributing to online forum discussion, presentations or debates, application exercises, and/or posing interesting questions.
-Your instructor will assess your weekly participation, based on the quality of your postings and the following criteria for evaluation:
+Students are expected to attend all classes and to participate actively in their own learning.
+Active learning means paying attention in class and taking responsibility for your own learning, as well as helping others to learn more about course material.
+Active learning in this course can include, but is not limited to, contributing to class discussion, presentations or debates, application exercises, posing interesting questions, and/or bringing relevant media articles or other exhibits to the attention of your instructor.
+Note: Playing games, texting, processing e-mail or surfing the internet on a laptop or other electronic device during class is considered to be a distraction to other students and to the instructor.
+Such activity will be interpreted as a decision on your part to NOT participate in class activity, and will thus reduce your participation mark.
+Your instructor will assess both the quantity and quality of student participation in each class, based on attendance and the following criteria for evaluation.